dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		iObj: object to get placement
 		iType (optional):
-			"global": trying to calculate global position of the object "local": return iObj.Placement
+			"global": trying to calculate global position of the object, make sure the object is currently supported "local": return iObj.Placement

 ##### Usage: